-The Growth Area Infrastructure Contribution (GAIC) began operation on 1 July 2010 and applies to growth area land brought into the Urban Growth Boundary 2005-06 or subsequently which is zoned for urban development.
+The Growth Areas Infrastructure Contribution (GAIC) began operation on 1 July 2010 and applies to growth area land brought into the Urban Growth Boundary 2005-06 or subsequently which is zoned for urban development.

-IMPORTANT: If your parcel of land is subject to the GAIC and you have purchased, subdivided or developed your land, since the December 2, 2008 announcement date, within three months of this event you must pay the GAIC or apply for a deferral or staged payment arrangement or apply to the GAIC Hardship Relief Board.
+IMPORTANT: If your parcel of land is subject to the GAIC and you have purchased, subdivided or developed your land, since the 2 December 2008 announcement date, within three months of this event you must pay the GAIC or apply for a deferral or staged payment arrangement.

-A number of information sheets in relation to the operation of the GAIC are available below.
-These information sheets are not intended to supplement or to provide assistance in the legal interpretation of the legislation.
+Several information sheets in relation to the operation of the GAIC are available below.
+These information sheets are not intended to supplement or to aid in the legal interpretation of the legislation.
 They are updated from time to time.

 Staged Payment Arrangements